mlubinsky/mlubinsky.github.com/ts/README.md

 The number of time periods to forecast into the future is usually referred to as the forecasting horizon.

+Time-series forecasting problems can be classified into two broad categories based on the number of time-steps to be forecasted.

+- One-step Forecasting: Only next time period value to be forecasted like monthly sales in October based on monthly sales time-series till September or next day stock prices based on daily stock prices till today
+- Multi-step Forecasting: More than one future time-periods to be forecasted like monthly sales in October, November, and December using monthly sales till September or next 5 days’ temperature based on daily temperatures till today

+One-step-ahead forecasting is an easy-to-implement case wherein the model is trained on the next time period using N (window size) previous observations.

 https://towardsdatascience.com/ml-time-series-forecasting-the-right-way-cbf3678845ff

 https://github.com/madagra/energy-ts-analysis